fahimnirjon/Expense-Tracker/README.md

   <h3 align="center">Finance Smart</h3>

    <div align="center">
-      this project step by step with detailed</div>
+      this project stby step with detailed</div>
 </div>

 ## 📋 <a name="table">Table of Contents</a>